All Categories

 Passive UHF RFID/RAIN RFID is the most used RFID when it comes to supply chain and retail businesses.
 Apart from that, RAIN RFID is also used in medical equipment tracking and access control in healthcare, education, security, and other industries.

 To conclude, the read range of RFID depends upon the magnetic (LF, HF) and electromagnetic field coupling (UHF) and depending upon the use case and cost involved with the RFID tag, we should make our decision accordingly.
-It's worth noting that Chipless RFID, acts as an excellent alternative to barcodes, and is readily accessible in the market.
-It can be used for mail, on packages, and various objects where we need to scan up close, like a barcode.
+It's worth noting that Chipless RFID acts as an excellent alternative to barcodes, and is readily accessible in the market.
+It can be used for mail, on packages, and various objects that we need to scan up close, like a barcode.

 Disclaimer: The information presented here is for general information purposes only and true to best of our understanding.
 Users are requested to use any information as per their own understanding and knowledge.
 Before using any of the information, please refer to our Privacy Policy and Terms and Conditions.